How Much Does a Subpoena Cost?

 Ways to Minimize Subpoena Costs

-If you need multiple witnesses and documents from a single location, consider serving all at once.
+- Consolidate many requests.
+If you need multiple witnesses and documents from a single location, you should serve them all at once.
 For example, if the individuals you want to summon belong to the same family, company, or organization, you can serve them all simultaneously.
+This will save you the time and resources you would have spent to prepare separate documentation and trips for each individual.
+However, you need to pay more attention to your communication here to make sure that everyone is aware of your expectations, so as to avoid confusion.

 On-demand legal services with arranging services from eFiling to organizing and preparing your subpoena for records and/or personal appearance and much more.